Aevoo/cockpit-docker/README.md

 # Cockpit Docker Image
-Repository for maintaining the Docker image of Cockpit. __This image is still not published to Dockerhub.__
+Repository for maintaining the Docker image of Cockpit.
+See more at [Dockerhub](https://hub.docker.com/r/aheinze/cockpit/)

 # Usage
 Start a container with: